History of Paraguay: First Colorado era

 Although the Liberals had advocated the same land-sale policy, the unpopularity of the sales and evidence of pervasive government corruption produced a tremendous outcry from the opposition.
 Liberals became bitter foes of selling land, especially after the 1887 elections, which were marked by State-sponsored violence against the opposition.
 Ex-Legionnaires, idealistic reformers, and former Lopiztas joined in July 1887, shortly after these elections, to form the Centro Democrático (Democratic Center), a precursor of the Liberal party, demanding free elections, an end to land sales, civilian control over the military, and clean government.
 Caballero responded, along with his principal adviser, José Segundo Decoud, and Escobar, by forming the Colorado Party one month later, thus formalizing the two party system.
 Both parties had internal divisions and very little ideology separated them, allowing Colorado and Liberal members to change sides whenever it proved advantageous.
 While the Colorados reinforced their monopoly on power and spoils, Liberals called for reform.

-Frustration provoked an aborted Liberal revolt in 1891 that produced changes in 1894, when war minister General Juan Bautista Egusquiza overthrew Caballero's chosen President, Juan Gualberto González.
+Electoral violence provoked an aborted Liberal revolt in 1891; then Lieutenant Colonel Juan Bautista Egusquiza, who commanded the capital's troops and was responsible for fighting off the revolt, gained massive political capital and, in 1894, overthrew Caballero's chosen president, Juan Gualberto González.
 Egusquiza startled Colorado stalwarts by sharing power with the Liberals, a move that split both parties.
-Ex-Legionnaire Ferreira along with the cívico (civic) wing of the Liberals joined the government of Egusquiza, who left office in 1898 to allow a civilian, Emilio Aceval, to become President.
+Ex-Legionnaire Ferreira along with the cívico (civic) wing of the Liberals joined the government of Egusquiza, who left office in 1898 to allow a civilian, Emilio Aceval, to become president.
 Liberal radicales (radicals) who opposed compromising with their Colorado enemies boycotted the new arrangement.
 Caballero, also boycotting the alliance, plotted to overthrow civilian rule and succeeded when Colonel Juan Antonio Escurra seized power in 1902.
 This victory was Caballero's last, however.
 In 1904 the old nemesis of Caballero, General Benigno Ferreira, with the support of cívicos, radicales, and egusquistas, invaded from Argentina.
 After four months of fighting, Escurra signed the Pact of Pilcomayo aboard an Argentine gunboat on 12 December 1904, and handed power to the Liberals.